Engineering Note

 Step 1: Isolate Data Access

 Business logic should not live inside API routes or UI components.
-A service layer keeps logic reusable and testable.
+A service layer keeps product logic reusable, testable, and easier to reason about.

 export const getUserProfile = async (id: string) => {